 Back to front

-For a decade, it’s been obvious that both sides of the main harbour are among the most attractive real estate in the country.
+For a decade, it’s been evident that both sides of the main harbour are among the most attractive real estate in the country.

 This particular area was mostly reclaimed land for the navy yards in the 17th century.
 Already in the late 19th century, it turned into a residential neighbourhood, but the harbour piers remained busy workplaces, with ferries departing from this pier throughout the 20th century.

-Logistic facilities and parking spaces took up the area until it was finally redesigned for an actual public promenade.
+Logistic facilities and parking spaces took up the area until it was finally redesigned for a public promenade.

 Havnegade – active urban space